Love Lady Larla

 “That’s not what I meant.”
 But she said no more.
 She slid down and curled into a ball; her eyes peacefully closed.
 She held the crystal against her chest.
 Shine watched over her as she slept.

-Chapter 2 – Pale Hands
+Chapter 2 – Shine Bright

-Citizens of The Pit cluttered around The Hole, some crying, most passive, with dead eyes and a dead stare.
+Some people cluttered around The Hole, some crying, most passive, with dead eyes and a dead stare.
 She wasn’t alone, everyone had bodies to dispose of, but her blazing smile made her stick out.

 “W-what?
 Kat?”
 A distraught looking woman stared at her, aghast.
 “What is she – is she dead?
 Who are you?
 What are you doing with my d-daughter’s body?
 Why are you smiling?
 What’s so funny?
-That’s my d-d-daughter.
+That’s my daughter.
 Who are you?”

 “I’m Shine.
 I’m Kat’s friend.”
 Her stomach rolled inside of her.
 She didn’t want to face Kat’s mother.
 Kat had sought out Shine to escape from her parents, after all.